backplane/testrig/README.md

 # wip: TestRig

-utility container for running linting and testing tools in existing python containers
+utility container for linting and testing existing uninstrumented python containers

+We populate a persistent volume with linting and testing tools in a virtualenv.
+Next we test existing containers by attaching the volume to them and aiming the entrypoint at the volume.

 TestRig uses config keys found in [`setup.cfg`](/setup.cfg) to control the directory walking it does for pylint and the exclusions it passes to bandit.